340:40-3-1. Application process

 10. (a) Child care subsidy benefits may be requested verbally, in writing, or through okdhslive.org.

-(b) The date of request is entered in the Family Assistance/Client Services (FACS) Eligibility Notebook, Child Care tab in the "Request Date" field E1 before an EBT card can be issued.
-When the worker certifies or denies benefits, the date of request is also entered in the FACS Eligibility Notebook, Auth.
+(b) The request date is entered in the Family Assistance/Client Services (FACS) Eligibility Notebook, Child Care tab in the "Request Date" field E1 before an EBT card can be issued.
+When the worker certifies or denies benefits, the request date is also entered in the FACS Eligibility Notebook, Auth.
 Daycare tab in the "Child Care Req Date" field K9.

 (d) The need for child care must be met within 30-calendar days of the request date.

-11. (a) The only time the date of request and the date of certification are the same date is when the applicant completes a child care application, is interviewed, and provides all necessary verification on the same day.
+11. (a) The only time the request date and the certification date are the same date is when the applicant completes a child care application, is interviewed, and provides all necessary verification on the same day.
 Refer to OAC 340:40-7 for eligibility factors the worker must verify before approving subsidized child care benefits.
-The applicant must also provide the name of the child care provider he or she plans to use before the certification date is determined.
+The applicant must also provide the child care provider's name he or she plans to use before the certification date is determined.

 (b) When the applicant chooses an ineligible provider, the worker is responsible for immediately informing the applicant of the provider's ineligibility and that he or she must choose a contracted provider.

-(1) When the applicant chooses a child care provider with a pending OKDHS contract, the worker must inform the applicant that:
+(1) When the applicant chooses a child care provider with a pending OKDHS contract, the worker informs the applicant that:

 (A) the earliest date OKDHS approves child care and payment to the provider is the day the provider's contract is granted; and

 (B) payment for any child care used prior to that date is the applicant's responsibility to pay.

 (2) The worker determines when a new contract is granted by entering in IMS: PCI, space, and the contract number.
 The date shown under "Contract Begin Date" is the earliest date services may be approved.